Okay, guys – here it is!

 So no, we’re not eating the masala paste.
 But we ARE going to use the paste to MAKE THE SAUCE, and that’s what this lush, creamy, life changing 30 minute masala sauce is all about.
 A flavor paste as the base, simmered with pureed tomatoes and coconut milk to stretch it into a lush masala sauce.

-Every time we venture into new recipe territory (Indian food, Thai food, Vietnamese food) where I have absolutely zero credibility, such as, for example, ALL MY RECIPES EVER, I feel the need to state what I hope is fairly obvious: that I am not trying to claim authenticity here.
+Every time we venture into new recipe territory (Indian food, Thai food, Vietnamese food) I feel the need to reiterate that I am not trying to claim authority or authenticity here.
+To learn recipes that I don’t know much about, I often watch YouTube videos, and Vijaya Selvaraju and Lalit Kumar Kitchen are some of my favorites for Chicken Tikka Masala.

-It’s, like, embarrassing to even think about that.
 The extent of my experience with masala is eating it via takeout alongside massive piles of naan and that Indian-restaurant-quality basmati rice that is magically so much better than the stuff I make at home.
-And speaking of the basmati rice sorcery: how do they do it?
+And speaking of the restaurant basmati rice sorcery: how do they do it?
 Is it cooked in butter?
 A special type of broth?
 Unicorn tears?
 What must I know?

 My goal with making this sauce (other than eating tons and tons of masala forever) was to have something that would land at that perfect intersection between fun food to eat / easy ingredients to buy / ready to eat in 30-ish minutes.
 I also wanted to put the sauce as its own recipe because sometimes it’s just easier to build meals around sauces, right?
 You maybe already have some chicken in the fridge, and she already has some broccoli, and that guy is going to try mushrooms and paneer (ummm I’m going to that guy’s house).

-It’s just a super flexible masala sauce recipe for normals.
+It’s just a super flexible masala sauce recipe.

-This masala sauce recipe is life-changingly delicious without requiring you to take any special trips to any particular grocery stores, I don’t think, and it is going to be ready in a flash and a half, plus you’ll be gifted with what I would consider to be one of the best possible self-gifts that could ever exist: a whole jar full of that masala paste so you can whip up masala sauce anytime that hangry craving shows up.
+This masala sauce recipe is life-changingly delicious without requiring you to take trips to multiple grocery stores, and it is going to be ready in a flash and a half, plus you’ll be gifted with what I would consider to be one of the best possible self-gifts that could ever exist: a whole jar full of that masala paste so you can whip up masala sauce anytime that hangry craving shows up.

 - 2 onions (I used one yellow, one purple)